Japan's Morioka is the second-best place to visit in 2023

 The Land of the Rising Sun, Japan, is one of the most popular tourist destinations, offering everything from hot springs, kabuki baths to sushi boat restaurants.
 While Tokyo, Kyoto and Osaka are the top-tier locations that every traveller wants to explore, Japan’s magnificence lies in the cities hidden away from the crowds, where quaint places in the lap of nature take your breath away.

 One such city in Japan has made its way on The New York Times’ list of “52 Places to Go in 2023”.
-Morioka, the capital of Iwate, a prefecture in northeast Japan, became the second-most recommended tourist destination after London.
+Morioka, the capital of Iwate, a prefecture in northeast Japan, became the second-most recommended tourist destination after London (of course).
 The recent listing has piqued people’s curiosity, some of whom are already curating their Morioka itineraries.

 Curious to know what’s the hype about this unexplored destination?
 Read on.